WillWSmith/ChoreTracker/README.md

 ## Demo
 [Click here to try out the demo version.](https://willwsmith.github.io/ChoreTracker/)

+## How It Works

+Click on a cell of the table to mark off a chore completed(Click until the users colour and initial who completed the chore is showing).
+This can be done for each day of the week for Daily Chores, Once for each Weekly Chore and for each Monthly chore the date completed will also be marked.

+At the end of the week or the start of a new week you will click the "New Week" Button.
+This will calculate the users scores for the week and update the Last Week's Score and the All Time HighScore if you beat it!
+The scoring works as follows:

+- 1 Point for each Daily Chore completed
+- 2 Points for each Weekly Chore completed
+- 3 Points for each Monthly chore completed in the last 7 days.

+After the score is calculated the Weekly and Daily chores completion status will be reset to "null" to represent the beginning of a new week.
+Monthly Chores are never reset so we can remember the last Date it was completed.
+(To be honest, this is also to guilt us into doing chores that havent been completed in awhile.)

+Keep in mind that this app is dynamic and many customizations can be made simply by editing the database.
+(In the case of Users and Chores) Other customization can be done simply by changing a line of code or two.
+(In the case of selecting the colour for a user.)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.